Grain Handling Facility at Freeman

 We held a comment period for the draft Remedial Investigation and Feasibility Study (RI/FS) January 4 through February 2, 2021.
 You can learn more in the public notice that was mailed to the surrounding community.
 We responded to comments from four people and finalized the document without further changes.

 The next steps are monitoring and analyzing the interim cleanup action and drafting the cleanup action plan using that information and the RI/FS.
+Learn more about the interim action in our September 2024 update to the community.
 The draft cleanup action plan will be available for public comment before becoming final.

 Legal 2